Taika Waititi: 2013–2020: Breakthrough and career expansion

-2020–present
+2020–present: Established career

 In 2020, Waititi narrated a charity reading of James and the Giant Peach by Roald Dahl.
-He portrayed Ratcatcher in the DC superhero film The Suicide Squad, released in August 2021 to positive reviews.
+He cameoed as the original Ratcatcher in the DC superhero film The Suicide Squad, released in August 2021 to positive reviews.
 Also in August, Waititi portrayed Antwan Hovachelik, the antagonist of the action comedy film Free Guy.
 With Sterlin Harjo, Waititi co-created the comedy series Reservation Dogs, which chronicles the lives of a group of indigenous Oklahoma teens, and comprises a main cast, directors, producers, and writers of indigenous peoples.
 It premiered on FX and received positive reviews.
 Waititi executive produced, directed and starred as Blackbeard in the HBO Max comedy series Our Flag Means Death.
 The first season was released in March 2022.
 That same year, Time magazine placed him on its annual list of the 100 most influential people in the world.
 Waititi voiced Mo Morrison in the Pixar film Lightyear (2022).